JiayiChen05/Predicting-Loan-Payback/README.md

 ---

+## Feature Importance Analysis (Random Forest)

+Feature importance is analyzed using the trained Random Forest model, with one-hot encoded categorical features aggregated back to the original feature level.

+The analysis shows that **employment status**, **debt-to-income ratio**, and **credit score** are the most influential predictors of loan repayment.
+This provides additional interpretability for the Random Forest model and helps explain its strong validation performance.

+---

 ## Model Selection and Test Set Inference

 Based on validation performance, the Random Forest model is used to perform inference on the test set.